awsdocs/amazon-redshift-developer-guide/doc_source/r_REVOKE.md

 You can't GRANT or REVOKE permissions on an external table\.
 Instead, grant or revoke the permissions on the external schema\.

+For stored procedures, USAGE ON LANGUAGE plpgsql is granted to PUBLIC by default\.
+EXECUTE ON PROCEDURE is granted only to the owner and superusers by default\.

 Specify in the REVOKE statement the privileges that you want to remove\.
 To give privileges, use the [GRANT](r_GRANT.md) command\.

 ## Syntax<a name="r_REVOKE-synopsis"></a>